 For two years the Satan didn't let up.
 The Alter Rebbe prepared the way of the Ba'al Shem Tov for everyone.
 On the first day of Rosh Hashanah at the time of T'kias Shofar, there was great danger, Rachmana Litzlan for the Rebbe and all the Chassidim.
-After great hisor'rus, the Beis Din Shel Maalah decreed that the Alter Rebbe must feel the pain of death.
+After great Hisorerus, the Beis Din Shel Ma'alah decreed that the Alter Rebbe must feel the pain of death.
 He was imprisoned for fifty-three days, a day for each chapter of the Tanya, and the imprisonment was severe.
-Because of his Mesiras Nefesh for Chassidus the Beis Din Shel Maalah ruled that in all areas of Torah, Yiras Shomayim and Midos Tovos, all who were connected to him and go in his path, would have the upper hand.
-(Sefer Hatoldos of the Alter Rebbe Vol. III)
+Because of his Mesiras Nefesh for Chassidus, the Beis Din Shel Ma'alah ruled that in all areas of Torah, Yiras Shomayim and Midos Tovos, all who were connected to him and go in his path would have the upper hand.
+(Sefer HaToldos of the Alter Rebbe Vol. III)

-In 5699 (1938) the Frierdiker Rebbe said that the Alter Rebbe said, that anyone who takes part in his Simchah, he will take him out "from narrow straits to broad spaces," or "from the physical to the spiritual," or "from the Gehenna."
+In 5699 (1938) the Frierdiker Rebbe said that the Alter Rebbe said that anyone who takes part in his Simchah, he will take him out "from narrow straits to broad spaces," or "from the physical to the spiritual," or "from the Gehenna."

-The Rebbe explained, that participating in the Alter Rebbe's Simchah means setting aside time to learn Chassidus, not only setting aside in time, but in one's Neshamah to learn and to follow the customs and paths of Chassidus.
-The Alter Rebbe promises to pull him out from the lowest level (Gehinom) from this world of not knowing what tomorrow will bring, to the highest level: of being close to, and one with, Hashem.
+The Rebbe explained that participating in the Alter Rebbe's Simchah means setting aside time to learn Chassidus; not only setting aside in time, but in one's Neshamah to learn and to follow the customs and paths of Chassidus.
+The Alter Rebbe promises to pull him out from the lowest level (Gehinom).
+To pull us from this world of not knowing what tomorrow will bring, and to take us to the highest level- of being close to, and one with, Hashem.
 (Yud Tes Kislev, 5719)